The Chessmen: Later developments and legacy

 Jimmie Vaughan, Tommy Carter and Bill Etheridge formed a blues rock group called Texas with Sammy Piazza on drums and Cecil Cotten, formerly of Texas garage band, the Briks, on vocals.
 Initially, their manager was Jimmy Rabbit.
 After Cotton departed for California, Doyle Brahmall joined as lead vocalist.
 The group moved to Austin and Jimmie Vaughan's younger brother Stevie Ray Vaughan joined on bass and Bill Campbell on drums.
 They eventually changed their name to Texas Storm.
-Etheridge went on to play bass with ZZ Top.

 In a sentiment echoed by other observers, music writer Chris Bishop in Garage Hangover.com states: "The Chessmen feature in almost every account of the Dallas music scene in the mid and late ’60s."
 They were famous at the time for their live shows.
-They are now remembered for several members who later went on to national and international fame, such as Jimmie Vaughan, brother of Stevie Ray Vaughan of the Fabulous Thunderbirds, Doyle Bramhall who played with and wrote songs for Stevie Ray Vaughan, Bill Etheridge who played bass with ZZ Top before Dusty Hill.
+They are now remembered for several members who later went on to national and international fame, such as Jimmie Vaughan, brother of Stevie Ray Vaughan of the Fabulous Thunderbirds; Doyle Bramhall who played with and wrote songs for Stevie Ray Vaughan; and Bill Etheridge who played bass with ZZ Top before Dusty Hill.
 In Mike Markesich's Teenbeat Mayhem, based on the balloting of a panel of noted writers and garage rock experts, their song "I Need You There" is ranked No. 195 in the top 1000 garage rock songs (the book includes over 16,000 songs in the genre), placing it in the top 200 garage rock songs of all time.
 The song was re-issued on the Teenage Shutdown!
 The World Ain't Round, It's Square! compilation issued by Crypt Records.

+Billy Etheridge was the biological father of the Tony Award-winning actress and singer Kristin Chenoweth, though she was given up for adoption as an infant.